Samsung Galaxy J5 Prime: Display

 The device features a 5.0‑inch PLS LCD screen with a resolution of 720×1280 pixels (~294 ppi), delivering clear imaging for multimedia and apps.

 Camera

 The rear camera is a 13‑megapixel sensor with an f/1.9 aperture, autofocus, and LED flash, while the front camera is a 5‑megapixel shooter, designed for selfies.

 Battery

-The Samsung Galaxy J5 Prime's battery capacity of 2400 mAh was arguably one of the worst thing about this phone, especially when compared to other models in the Galaxy J series.
-Considering that the J7 Prime boasts 3300 mAh, and even the J2 Prime, a much more low-end phone, has a 2600 mAh battery, it's clear that the J5 Prime was somewhat underserved in this department.
+The Samsung Galaxy J5 Prime has a battery capacity of 2400 mAh, lower than other models in the Galaxy J series (for example the J7 Prime has 3300 mAh and the J2 Prime has 2600 mAh).

 Connectivity

 Standard connectivity features include GSM, HSPA, LTE, Wi‑Fi (802.11 b/g/n), Bluetooth 4.2, and GPS functionalities.

 Software

 The device originally shipped with Android 6.0.1 Marshmallow.
 Subsequent updates brought the operating system to Android 8.0 Oreo, enhancing both the user interface and security while maintaining the familiar Android experience prized by budget‑smartphone users.